StudentBoard

 The amendment also brings the USASA Constitution into line with standard practice by allowing members (not an external organisation) to determine the future of the association’s resources.

-Case Against
+"NO" Case

 The University is better positioned to manage USASA’s surplus assets and should retain the authority to decide where they are transferred.
 The original clause was established with intent and should not be altered merely for convenience.